-Gastrinomas are neuroendocrine tumors characterized by the secretion of gastrin with resultant excessive gastric acid production causing severe peptic ulcer disease and diarrhea, a the Zollinger-Ellison burning pain in stomach between meals or at night, bloating, heartburn, nausea or vomiting.
+Gastrinomas are neuroendocrine tumors characterized by the secretion of gastrin with resultant excessive gastric acid production causing severe peptic ulcer disease and diarrhea, a combination referred to as the Zollinger-Ellison syndrome (ZES) & other NSAIDs Other factors: Smoking, Stress, alcohol.
+Gastrinomas Zollinger Ellison syndrome a rare gastrinsecreting tumors.